 Does cancer pain treatment work?

 Cancer pain can almost always be relieved.
-The pain management specialists will work with you to administer interventional procedures, medications, and surgical techniques that relieve pain.
+The pain management specialists will work with you to administer interventional procedures, medications, and techniques that relieve pain.
 If you are in pain, discuss your options with the pain care specialist.
 Controlling pain is part of overall cancer treatment.
 Discussion about pain with your doctor can assure that your pain regimen works.
-Remember, prevention of cancer pain is better than treatment.